Please ensure Javascript is enabled for purposes of website accessibility

 Elder Abuse in California

 Recognizing the need to protect vulnerable older adults, California adopted the Elder Abuse and Dependent Adult Civil Protection Act (EADACPA) in 1982 and has strengthened the law in the succeeding years.
-This included the establishment of Adult Protective Services (APS) in 1998.
+This included the establishment of Adult Protective Services (APS) in 1998, which works alongside experienced elder abuse lawyers to ensure the safety and well-being of seniors facing mistreatment.

 The EADACPA’s stated purpose is threefold: